JetBrains/amper/docs/src/getting-started/tutorial.md

 ## Step 7.
 Make the project multiplatform

-So far we've been working with a JVM platform to create a desktop application.
+So far we've been working with the JVM platform to create a desktop application.
 Let's add an Android and an iOS application.
 It will be straightforward, since we've already prepared a multi-module layout with a shared module that we can reuse.